 An arrest warrant has been issued for one of Robinson’s friends.

-Daniel de la Rosa, the attorney general for Baja California Sur, told reporters that Robinson’s death resulted from “direct aggression” and that an arrest warrant for the crime of femicide — the killing of a woman because of her gender — has been issued.
-De la Rosa believes that a friend of Robinson’s is responsible for her death.
+Back in November, Daniel de la Rosa, the attorney general for Baja California Sur, told reporters that Robinson’s death resulted from “direct aggression” and that an arrest warrant for the crime of femicide — the killing of a woman because of her gender — had been issued.
+De la Rosa believed that a friend of Robinson’s is responsible for her death.

-Neither Mexican nor U.S. authorities have identified the suspect, but they have confirmed that she is a U.S. citizen.
-Although no one has been charged in the case and authorities have not released the names of Robinson’s friends, according to CNN, the FBI Charlotte Field Office has opened an investigation into Robinson’s death.
-Mexican prosecutors said that they are consulting with federal government officials in both countries about an extradition request.
+At the time, neither Mexican nor U.S. authorities identified the suspect, but they did confirm she is a U.S. citizen.
+According to CBS, the FBI opened a probe into the circumstances surrounding Robinson’s death in November.
+Mexican prosecutors said that they were consulting with federal government officials in both countries about an extradition request.
 “We are already carrying out all the relevant procedures, both the Interpol file and the extradition request,” de la Rosa said.

-Robinson’s family says U.S. authorities have failed them.
+Robinson’s family have said U.S. authorities failed them.

 In early March, Robinson’s family traveled to Washington, D.C., along with civil-rights attorney Ben Crump and a group of activists.
 “No one has been arrested,” Sallamondra Robinson, Shanquella’s mother, said in a news conference held in D.C.
 “The people who knew what happened to my daughter are living their lives.
 They have returned to work and my family is left to wait and wait to beg for answers.”